-If you want to camp at the Island County Fair grounds, besides July, please see Facilities Rental Information Here.
+If you want to camp at the Island County Fairgrounds & Event Center, besides July, please see Facilities Rental Information Here.

 Whidbey Island Fair Campgrounds Rules and Regulations

 FAIR TIME CAMPING IS LIMITED AND BASED ON A FIRST-COME BASIS.
 SPACES WILL BE ALLOCATED IN THE ORDER APPLICATIONS ARE RECEIVED.

 NO PETS ALLOWED

 Do yourselves and your animals a favor and leave them at home.

 4-H LEADERS: Please submit ONE Club check for all members camping

 (You will need Adobe Reader to view files on this page)